google/centipede/doc/DESIGN.md

 Centipede jobs run concurrently (in separate processes, potentially on different machines).
 They peek at each other's corpus (and feature sets) periodically.
-Every jobs writes only to its own persistent state, but can read any other job's state concurrently with that job writing to it.
+Every job writes only to its own persistent state, but can read any other job's state concurrently with that job writing to it.

 Centipede implements this via appendable storage format.

 ## Storage format

-Very simple and inefficient homebrewed appendable data format is currently used, see `PackBytesForAppendFile()` in [util.h](util.h).
+Very simple and inefficient home-brewed appendable data format is currently used, see `PackBytesForAppendFile()` in [util.h](../util.h).
 We may need to replace it with something more efficient when this one stops scaling.

 ## Out-of-process target execution